raensink/stm32-gcc-linux-quick-start/README.md

 #### platform
 Future.
 Reusable components that support the applications.

-#### board
-Future.
-Source code that is specific to a particular board.

 #### core
 Core embedded features and capabilities necessary for many embedded projects.